boylesoftware/x2node-rsparser/README.md

 	a.id
 ```

-For fetched reference arrays and maps the first column following the anchor ("orderRefs:" in the example above) *must* be the referred record id.
+For fetched reference arrays and maps the first column following the anchor (`orderRefs:` in the example above) *must* be the referred record id.
 Also, in the tables configuration used in the above example it is not possible to have the same referred record appear more than once in the collection.
 However, if a link table were used, it becomes possible.
 In that case, the query must make sure that the values in the anchor column do not repeat.
 In case of a map that's not a problem as the anchor column is used for the map key, which must not repeat anyway.
 For an array, however, it becomes a problem as the referred record id column can no longer be used as the anchor, because it may repeat.
 One way to solve the problem is to have an additional column in the link table for the array element index and have either the appliction or the database (via autogenerated id column) maintain unique values in that column within every references array.
 For example, for tables:

 ```sql
 CREATE TABLE accounts (